Mount Laurel, New Jersey: Education

 Thomas E. Harrington Middle School (963; 7–8).
 Parkway Elementary School was one of four schools in New Jersey recognized by the National Blue Ribbon Schools Program, awarded by the United States Department of Education, for the 2005–2006 school year.

-Public school students from Mount Laurel in ninth through twelfth grades attend Lenape High School, located in Medford Township.
+Public school students from Mount Laurel in ninth through twelfth grades attend Lenape High School, located in Medford.
 As of the 2018–2019 school year, the high school had an enrollment of 1,895 students and 156.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.1:1.
-Lenape High School is part of the Lenape Regional High School District, a regional secondary school district in Burlington County that also serves the eight municipalities of Evesham Township, Medford Lakes, Medford Township, Shamong Township, Southampton Township, Tabernacle Township and Woodland Township at its four high schools.
+Lenape High School is part of the Lenape Regional High School District, a regional secondary school district in Burlington County that also serves the eight municipalities of Evesham Township, Medford Lakes, Medford, Shamong Township, Southampton, Tabernacle and Woodland Township at its four high schools.

-Students from Mount Laurel, and from all of Burlington County, are eligible to attend the Burlington County Institute of Technology, a countywide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level at its campuses in Medford and Westampton Township.
+Students from Mount Laurel, and from all of Burlington County, are eligible to attend the Burlington County Institute of Technology, a countywide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level at its campuses in Medford and Westampton.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 170.19 mi of roadways, of which 115.86 mi were maintained by the municipality, 33.26 mi by Burlington County and 13.55 mi by the New Jersey Department of Transportation and 7.52 mi by the New Jersey Turnpike Authority.

 Several major roadways traverse through Mount Laurel.
 The New Jersey Turnpike is the most prominent highway, entering from Cherry Hill in the township's southwest corner and continuing for about 7.5 mi to Westampton at Mount Laurel's northern edge.
 The Turnpike's James Fenimore Cooper rest area is located within the township on the northbound side at milepost 39.4.
 The only exit within Mount Laurel is Exit 4, which provides access to Route 73.

-Interstate 295 passes through the township, with three exits: (Exit 36: Berlin/Tacony Bridge/Route 73, Exit 40: Moorestown/Mount Holly/Route 38, and Exit 43: Delran/Rancocas Woods).
-Other major thoroughfares through Mount Laurel are Route 38, Route 73 and County Route 537.
+I-295 passes through the township, with three exits: (Exit 36: Berlin/Tacony Bridge/Route 73, Exit 40: Moorestown/Mount Holly/Route 38, and Exit 43: Delran/Rancocas Woods).
+Other major thoroughfares through Mount Laurel are Route 38, Route 73 and CR 537.

 Public transportation

 NJ Transit provides bus service to and from Philadelphia on routes 317 (from Asbury Park), the 413 route between Camden and Burlington and the 457 route between Moorestown Mall and Camden.

-The Greyhound Lines bus station on Route 73 provides service to Philadelphia, New York City, Atlantic City and other points.